MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

 ## Task 15
 Combine the lazy evaluation of Section 3.6, "Laziness", on page 56, with the parallel evaluation of Section 3.7, "Parallelizing Operations", on page 57.

+## Task 16
+Implement the `doInOrderAsync` of Section 3.8, "Dealing with Exceptions", on page 58, where the second parameter is a `BiConsumer<T, Throwable>`.
+Provide a plausible use case.
+Do you still need the third parameter?